 The October climate deserves a crown.
 For the last few weeks, any given day could have been a post card-with bragging rights.
 I watch the dawning of the day, on my drive to work.
 Light changes with hues of orange, lavender and pink and all shades in-between.
 Finally a golden light proclaims that a new day is born.
 In the evening an equally impressive, sunset paints the sky, so beautifully, it will stop you in your tracks-such is the way of October.

 The rabbit patch is carpeted with a soft layer of leaves now, and I don’t mind that.
 The huge sycamore leaves do require attention more frequently as they are quite large and tend to curl upon drying.
 They cause you to wade through them and so I have been in the habit of building autumn fires, where the tomatoes used to grow.
 The oaks do not warrant such measures til Thanksgiving.
 Frost has not yet fallen on the landscape, so the leaves on the ground do not yet make a flamboyant statement.

-The wild kitten is very curious about the fire and will keep me company-as long I keep my distance.
+A wild kitten is very curious about the fire and will keep me company-as long I keep my distance.
 The flames and warmth, seem to put us both in a trance, of sorts.
 It acts as a natural tranquilizer and strands us both in silence.

 I can not harbor resentment in the presence of a fire brightly burning in the kitchen garden.
-Under a sky scattered with diamonds I feel small, yet valuable.
+Under a sky scattered with silver diamonds I feel small, yet not insignificant.
 My perspective shifts and I have a sense of well-being as the flames seem to induce a trance, of sorts.
 The cares of the world seem to “go up in smoke” along with the branches from the old apple tree.